Minimalist vs Modern Interior Design: What to Consider

 Let’s look at some key characteristics of minimalist design:

-• Neutral colour palette: Minimalist spaces often feature a subdued colour scheme, relying heavily on shades of white, grey, beige, and black.
+Neutral colour palette: Minimalist spaces often feature a subdued colour scheme, relying heavily on shades of white, grey, beige, and black.
 Vibrant colours can be used in minimalist spaces but earthy tones like neutrals are often seen as more tranquil.
+If you want to use colour, consider a single colour throughout the entire scheme like in this sophisticated green marble kitchen.

 Design: Melanie Beynon | Photography by Tom Blachford